Matching Questions with Examples, Types and Templates

 Creating a Matching Question

-Question text is created using a rich content editor.
+Question text is created using a rich content editor in the creating questions section.
 You can add an image, video, audio, reading passage, mathematical equations, formulas and statements.
 Question text can be created left-to-right or right-to-left.
 Owing to the features in the question maker editor, the matching question can easily become a "reading comprehension question", "listening comprehension question" or a "math question".

 Specifying Matching Options